nilabhumeshsingh/wifi-safety-band-/README.md

 > **Low-Power Campus Wearable for One-Touch Emergency Alert & Wi-Fi BSSID Indoor Localization**

-The **Assistive Safety Band** is an accessible, pocket-friendly wearable designed to give university students peace of mind while walking across campus — especially indoors, in dorms, and in academic buildings where GPS is slow or unreliable.
-Equipped with a long-press SOS trigger and instant Wi-Fi BSSID localization, the band dispatches real-time location telemetry directly to a central monitoring web dashboard the moment an emergency is signaled.
+The **Assistive Safety Band** is a low-power wearable that gives students instant, one-touch access to emergency help using Wi-Fi-based indoor localization.
+A single long-press on the SOS button triggers real-time location sharing to a monitoring dashboard — no GPS, no app, no setup.

 ---

 ## 📌 Description

-Students walking on campus face situations where every second counts.
-Traditional safety solutions — unlocking a smartphone, launching an app, or waiting 30–60 seconds for a GPS satellite lock — are too slow, unreliable indoors, and drain phone batteries fast.
+The **Assistive Safety Band** is an accessible, pocket-friendly wearable designed to give university students peace of mind while walking across campus — especially indoors, in dorms, and in academic buildings where GPS is slow or unreliable.
+Equipped with a long-press SOS trigger and instant Wi-Fi BSSID localization, the band dispatches real-time location telemetry directly to a central monitoring web dashboard the moment an emergency is signaled.

 Our prototype solves this with a dedicated, low-power **ESP-based wearable band** that does one job extremely well: sound the alarm and share location, instantly, with nothing to unlock or configure.